 IA174 course prerequisites

-The minimal requirements for attending the course are as follows:
+The requirements for attending the course are as follows:

-- The ability to read and comprehend a formal mathematical text.
+- Most important: "basic mathematical culture".
+I.e., the ability to read and comprehend a formal mathematical text.
+We expect you have seen and even attempted to write some proofs.

-- Basic knowledge of modular arithmetic, roughly equivalent to the MB154 course.
+- Knowledge of modular arithmetic, roughly equivalent to the MB154 course (including modular inversions, extended Euclidean algorithm, congruences, Chinese remainder theorem).

-- Basics of discrete probability (probability space, conditional probability, expected value, etc.) roughly corresponding to courses MB151 and MB153.
-Prior or concurrent enrollment in the IV111 course (or equivalent) is not necessary, but will help to attain more in-depth understanding of the probabilistic arguments.
+- Discrete probability (probability space, conditional probability, expected value, etc.), equivalent to courses MB151 and MB153.
+Prior or concurrent enrollment in the IV111 course is advantageous.

-- We will use notions like polynomial time algorithms, so rudimentary knowledge of complexity theory is required (IB002).
-Prior or concurrent enrollment in IB107 or IB110 (or equivalent) courses will be advantageous in this regard.
+- We will use notions like polynomial time algorithms, so rudimentary knowledge of complexity theory is required (IB002, IB107, or at least IB110 or equivalent).

 We will touch some further areas of mathematics.
-Similarly to the modular arithmetic, we will do a quick recap of most of the essential stuff where necessary.
-However, there will typically not be enough time to go much deeper than this recap, and there might not be enough time to let the knowledge settle in.
-Hence, it will be beneficial to either have some previous knowledge of these topics or to be able to read up on them where necessary.
+We will do a quick intro to most of the essential stuff where necessary.
+However, it will be beneficial to either have some previous exposure these topics or to be able to read up on them where necessary.
 This applies in particular to topics pertaining to abstract algebra:

 - Group theory.
 See also https://en.wikipedia.org/wiki/Group_(mathematics)